A quick and easy cinnamon apple crumble recipe made with tart Bramley apples and a buttery sweet flapjack style oat topping.

 Instructions

-- Top with the crumble topping and bake in the oven for 35-40 minutes until golden and crispy.
+- Spoon over the crumble topping and bake in the oven for 35-45 minutes until golden and the fruit underneath bubbling.
+Allow to cool for 10 minutes before serving.

 Keri Bevan